1934 in music: Published popular music

-Top Popular Recordings
+Top popular recordings

 The Great Depression continued to wreak havoc on the American record industry in 1934.
 The Grigsby-Grunow Company, owner of Columbia Phonograph Company, failed, and Columbia was put up for sale.
 Columbia operations, catalogue and trademarks, as well as Okeh Records, were purchased by the American Record Corporation (ARC) for $70,000 in July 1934.
 Columbia's pressing and warehouse facilities, along with equipment and machines, were absorbed by ARC, but for the next four years, both labels were dormant.
 Decca Records, Ltd., London, UK, formed Decca Records, Inc. in the United States, and began operations in August 1934.
 Three former Brunswick managers, including Jack Kapp, were hired.

 The top popular records of 1934 listed below were compiled from Joel Whitburn's Pop Memories 1890–1954, record sales reported on the "Discography of American Historical Recordings" website, and other sources as specified.
 Numerical rankings are approximate, there were no Billboard charts in 1934, the numbers are only used for a frame of reference.